-Part twenty-six of Misplaced Fire
+Part twenty-eight of Misplaced Fire

 Ceylan and Nesrin argued as they walked.
 Something about standing on the mountain of rubies that harbored Samira’s vault bred tension.
 Nonetheless they continued their advancement along the footpath, coming closer and closer to the first trap.
 Two pirates Nesrin had long held as zombified prisoners walked in front of them, serving as pawns.
 Nesrin was continuing to assert, in the face Ceylan’s soundest and most sincere logic, that she had a valid plan.